 As healthcare continues its journey to maturity in the cloud, integrating Infrastructure as Code is a very natural step.

-The need to manage more workloads with less cost and move quickly to keep up with the needs of the “core business” is an almost universal truth among the IT executives I’m speaking with.
+The need to manage more workloads with less cost and move quickly to keep up with the needs of the “core business” is an almost universal truth among the IT executives in healthcare.
 The Infrastructure as Code path provides real benefits to organizations that make the investments, not just in term of a technical workflow but in terms of the organizational culture.
 Talking about, considering and deploying infrastructure changes the same way software engineers do for application code changes is a powerful experience.
 It allows the team to involve stakeholders, preform reviews, and drive consensus earlier in the process of planning infrastructure.
-As I mentioned to Nathan in the article linked above, this is all part of building a robust DevOps practice in your IT organization, and in the next couple years, those who are not practicing Infrastructure as Code are going to be at a considerable disadvantage.
+This is all part of building a robust DevOps practice in your IT organization, and in the next couple years, those who are not practicing Infrastructure as Code are going to be at a considerable disadvantage.